 The information contained on this website, including graphics, images, written text, and other material, is for informational purposes only.
 The information provided on this website is not medical advice and should not be relied upon as a substitute for medical advice, diagnosis, treatment or other professional care.
 The owner and authors of the content of this website make no representations or warranties as to the completeness, accuracy or reliability of the information provided on this website.

-This site would not have been possible with endless support from Fortunate Pictures (my husband) and my sister and brother-in-law, Claire and Alan Linic.
+This site would not have been possible with endless support from The Numbering Company (my husband) and my sister and brother-in-law, Claire and Alan Linic.
 Many of my background images are from my husband's company Shift Worship.
-If your church would like to try a collection of church media for free, you can check out his site!
+If your church would like to try a collection of church media for free or see ideas for a Christmas service, you can check out his site!